Panth-Shah/AzureML_Optimize_MachineLearning_Pipeline_in_Azure/README.md

 ### Problem Statement

-In this project, we are using the [UCI Bank Marketing](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) dataset to build and optimize ML model for a classification problem.
-The classification goal is to predict if the client will subscribe to a tem deposite with the bank.
+In this project, we demonstate how to tain a logistic regression model using Azue ML Python SDK with Scikit-learn to perform classification on the [UCI Bank Marketing](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) dataset.
+The classification goal is to predict if the client will subscribe to a term deposite or not with the bank.

+Next step would be to further improve the accuracy by automating optimization process our model's hyperparameters `C` and `max-itr` using Azure Machine Learning's hyperparameter tuning package HyperDrive.

+There may be a better Machine Learning algoithm to use for this application, which will be determined using Azure ML's Automated ML feature, which will simplify model building pocess and will create a high quality trained model using provided dataset.

+Final result will be determined comparing performance metrics of models obtained from both the approaches.

 ### Input variables: